Vegetable oils: are they healthy?

 Our top sauce and dressing recipes

-If you are troubled — as we are — by what we know about vegetable oils, and what we don’t know, the safest course is to avoid these newcomers as much as possible and return to traditional dietary fat sources.
+However, if your goals include eating less processed food — as ours do — the best course may be to avoid these newcomers and return to traditional dietary fat sources.
 Get your fats from whole foods, traditional oils and, of course, butter.

-Here are five steps to help you reduce the vegetable oils in your diet:
+Here are five steps to help you reduce potentially excessive amounts of omega-6-rich vegetable oils in your diet.

 - Substitute with quality oils when eating out.
 When you eat out, ask for olive oil and vinegar for your salad.
 (Some people even like to pack their own favorite dressing.)
 Another trick at restaurants is asking the waiter if the chef could fry your food in butter or coconut oil instead of the standard cooking oil.
 Not all establishments can accommodate this request, but it’s worth a try!